Author: Mick

 The family decides to keep the mischief-maker

 despite his bad behavior, simply because of unconditional love.
-Good thing,
+Good thing, because some things never change.

-In Paul’s Letter to the Romans, similar frustrations are confessed.
-Paul doesn’t explain what behavior he wants to avoid, but it sure is nice to know that, even a man who saw Jesus in a vision, never stops struggling with his own temptations.
+Letter to the Romans, similar frustrations are confessed.
+Paul doesn’t explain what behavior he wants to avoid, but it sure is nice to know that, even a

 Original Publisher & Date: Aladdin, 2015